camunda-community-hub/letter-to-santa/README.md

 > > Thank you,
 > > Leon"
 >
 > I've taken the liberty of figuring out which things they want most, and provided you with a list so that you can just purchase these items directly.
-I know, it's put the elves out of work, but they're a resourceful lot and will undoubtedly figure out something to do with themselves.
+Don't worry, the Elves are not out of work!
+They're working from home to monitor all the processes.
 And no, they are not available for purchase.
 >
 > So, that list: